nkkize/nkkize.github.io/_posts/2020-10-13-chatbot-development-and-user-context.md

 The assistant after getting the first question from the user can build a more detailed context for the user using his shopping history.
 Let’s suppose user recently bought blue jeans.
 Using that the assistant can build a context and use this information to ask further question.
 Let’s take this example:

-User: I want to buy shoes.
+- User: I want to buy shoes.
-Assistants: you recently bought the blue pair of jeans.
+- Assistant: you recently bought the blue pair of jeans.
 The white casual sneakers would go well with the jeans.
 Do you want me to show you the casual shoes option?
-User: yes
+- User: yes
-Assistant: [gives options of the shoes]
+- Assistant: [gives options of the shoes]

 This is an simple example, but this is very effective.
 I will talk about creating context in more details in my upcoming blogs.
 Stay Tuned!!